-- 2. Suppose you have a body of typical size L. Which length, l or λ , relative to L, determines whether you can define a meaningful "pointwise" density and velocity?
-(Here "pointwise" means using small volumes much smaller than L.) Which length determines whether you can define a "pointwise" density and velocity that you can also use to compute the flow development?
+- 2. Suppose you have a body of typical size L. Which length, l or λ , relative to L, determines whether you can define a meaningful (i.e. not nonsensical) "pointwise" density and velocity at a given time?
+(Here "pointwise" means using small volumes much smaller than L.) Which length determines whether you can define a meaningful "pointwise" density and velocity that would be enough info, say, to compute the further flow development?
 In particular, take sea-level air.
 Then for what body size L can you no longer use the normal (Navier-Stokes) equations to compute the flow at the "points" around the body?
-For what size body can you no longer find a meaningful velocity for the "points" around the body even if you used molecular dynamics? - 3.
+For what size body can you no longer find a meaningful continuum velocity for the "points" around the body even if you used molecular dynamics? - 3.
 For ideal stagnation point as discussed in class, compute the pressure field (Eulerian) from the Bernoulli law.
-Then verify Newton's second law $\rho \vec{a} = -\nabla p$ using the Lagrangian expressions for the particle paths to get \vec{a} .
+Then verify Newton's second law $\rho \vec{a} = -\nabla p$ (mass per unit volume times acceleration equals force per unit volume) using the Lagrangian expressions for the particle paths to get \vec{a} .
 Hints: Note that the pressure is a scalar, not a vector.
 And that you need to write it in terms of x and y, to take the gradient.
 The gradient of the pressure is a vector.
-The acceleration is the second derivative of the, Lagrangian, particle positions; read you notes. - 4.
-The velocity field of small water waves near the surface is given by where amplitude ε , wave number k, and frequency ω are all positive constants.
-Find and draw the streamlines of the flow.
-You can assume that the water surface is (approximately) at y = 0 and the water is below that surface.
+The acceleration is the second derivative of the, Lagrangian, particle positions; read your notes. - 4.
+If the surface temperature of a river is given by T = 2x + 3y + ct and the surface water flows with a speed $\vec{v} = \hat{\imath} \hat{\jmath}$, then what is c assuming that the water particles stay at the same temperature?
+(Hint: DT/Dt = 0 if the water particles stay at the same temperature.
+Write this out mathematically.) - 5.
+A boat is cornering through this river such that its position is given by $x_b = f_1(t)$, $y_b = f_2(t)$.
+What is the rate of change dT/dt of the water temperature experienced by the boat in terms of the functions f_1 and f_2 ?